 Should you deploy your model with via a web-hosted API?
 What about to an edge device like an NVIDIA Jetson or Luxonis OAK?
 How about onto a mobile device like iPhone or Android?
-What about running directly in the browser for realtime performance.
+What about running directly in the browser for realtime performance?
+These are all great questions.

 So You're Ready to Use Computer Vision in Production?